Tag Archive for: API

-- The Cloud.
 The cloud has already replaced the computer and other physical storage systems in keeping personal content.
-We can now access services and our personal preferences from this technology – making it the center of our digital lives.
+Because of it, we can now access services and our personal preferences from this technology.
+Consequently, it has become the center of our digital lives.

-- Internet of Things.
-Basically, the Internet of Things (IoT) is connecting any device with an on/off switch to the Internet.
-It is a giant network of connected things – such as cellphones, wearable devices and almost anything you can think of.
+Undoubtedly, the Internet of Things (IoT) is connecting any device with an on/off switch to the Internet.
+It is a giant network of connected things, such as cellphones, wearable devices, and almost anything you can think of.

-- Big Data.
 Big Data is now moving from a personal aspect to an enterprise level.
-Many organization are already abandoning the idea of a single enterprise data warehouse that contains all information.
-They are moving towards multiple systems.
+Many organizations are already abandoning the idea of a single enterprise data warehouse that contains all information.
+Evidently, they are moving towards multiple systems.

 Several companies offer API integration as a service, including APIworx.
-APIworx creates high quality API integration across your internal and external systems to get the best results.
-Our customized API solutions and integrations provide you with real-time advantage and integration between traditionally disparate unintegrated systems.
+APIworx creates high-quality API integration across your internal and external systems to get the best results.
+Moreover, our customized API solutions and integrations provide you with real-time advantage and integration between traditionally disparate unintegrated systems.
 Designed as a global company, we have cloud-based employees from various locations around the world.

 Here are three reasons why you should get API integration as a service from APIworx:

 At APIworx, we understand that APIs are your new business.
 That’s why we are here to expose your systems, make them available and support them like any mission-critical system.

 We directly and securely connect to your internal systems.
 Additionally, we also make connections with your cloud systems.
 Hence, we can provide you with a seamless API-based workflow across your extended application ecosystem.